-They are encouraged to develop self-esteem, self-discipline and self-confidence, through our Learning to Learn Skills and to adhere to high standards of behaviour, showing through their actions and of what they know constitutes appropriate behaviour, i.e. contributing to:
+They are encouraged and supported to develop self-esteem, self-discipline/self-regulation and self-confidence, through our Learning to Learn Skills and to adhere to high standards of behaviour, showing through their actions and of what they know constitutes appropriate behaviour, i.e. contributing to and embracing:

-- Effective learning in the classroom; - The quality of life and the functioning of the school as a caring and orderly community; - Caring and responsible citizens, successful learners and confident individuals - SEAL (Social Emotional Aspects of Learning) and PSHCE (see action plans) - Our Golden Rules of being kind, being respectful, being helpful, being hard-working and being the best we can be are referred to in class and assemblies.
+- Effective learning in the classroom; - The quality of life and the functioning of the school as a caring and orderly community; - Caring and responsible citizens, successful learners and confident individuals - SEAL (Social Emotional Aspects of Learning) and PSHCE (see action plans) SMSC (Social, Moral, Spiritual and Cultural) aspects of school life - Our Golden Rules of being kind, being respectful, being helpful, being hard-working and being the best we can be are referred to in class and assemblies.